Mandelic Acid Vs Azelaic Acid

 Mandelic Topical Acid 12%

-30 ML / 1.0 FL OZ Our skin perfecting mandelic serum is formulated with mandelic acid, natural fruit extracts and niacinamide to gently exfoliate ...
+30 ML / 1.0 FL OZ Our skin perfecting acid is formulated with mandelic acid, natural fruit AHAs and niacinamide that gently exfoliate skin to targe...

 BHA Liquid Exfoliant 2%